im-fahad/vue-advance-dialog/README.md

 }
 ```

-#### `show` or `hide` the dialog in two different ways
+### `show` or `hide` the dialog in two different ways

 ***First Way:***
 You can show the dialog by clicking the component button.
 Set a value of `toggleTitle` prop, then it will generate a button.
-The dialog can be shown by clicking this button.
+The dialog will be shown by clicking this button.

 ```Vue
 <vue-advance-dialog id="dialog" toggleTitle="Show Dialog"></vue-advance-dialog>
 ```
 Screenshot: https://www.awesomescreenshot.com/image/15903525?key=ec1d21290a089f86b4edfc0e7e7b0a05

-Also, you can use `toggle` scope to set toggle button content.
-When you use `toggle` scope you have to skip to set `toggleTitle`.
+Alternatively, you can use `toggle` Slot to set toggle button content.

 ```html
 <vue-advance-dialog id="dialog">